Essential open book foliation and fractional Dehn twist coefficient: Geometric structures of open book manifolds and braid complements

 Assume contrary that $\mathcal{T}$ is compressible.
 Compressing $\mathcal{T}$ yields an embedded sphere in $M$, which bounds a $3$-ball in $M$ as $M$ is irreducible by Corollary~\ref{irreducible-theorem}.
-Hence $\mathcal{T}$ separates $M$ into two pieces $X$ and $M\setminus X$.
-We may suppose that $X$ contains a compressing disc, $D$, for $\mathcal{T}$.
-Hence $X$ is homeomorphic to a solid torus or the complement of a knot in $S^3$.
+A compressible torus in an irreducible $3$-manifold always bounds a solid torus.
+Let $X$ denote a solid torus bounded by $\mathcal T$ with a compression disc, $D$ $(\subset X)$.

-\begin{claim} Let $S_0$ be the page $S\times\{0\}$ of $(S, \phi)$. \begin{enumerate} \item[(i)] $\partial S_0 \cap (X \cap S_{0}) \neq \emptyset$, \item[(ii)] $X \cap S_{0}$ is connected. \end{enumerate} \end{claim}
+\begin{claim} Let $S_0$ be the page $S\times\{0\}$ of $(S, \phi)$. \begin{enumerate} \item[(i)] $\partial S_0 \cap (X \cap S_{0}) \neq \emptyset$. \item[(ii)] $X \cap S_{0}$ is connected. \end{enumerate} \end{claim}

 \begin{proof}

 (i): If $\partial S_0 \cap (X \cap S_0) = \emptyset$ then $\partial(X \cap S_0)=\mathcal{T} \cap S_0 = \mathcal C$.
 Thus, $X$ is a surface bundle over $S^{1}$ where the fiber is a connected component $S'$ of $X \cap S_{0}$.
 Since every $c_i$ is essential, $S'$ is not a disc.
 So $\partial X$ is not compressible in $X$, which is a contradiction.